 How to modify the default SSH Port?

-You must change the sshd_config file to change your default SSH port.
+You must change the sshd_config file to change your default SSH port number.
 Additionally, keeping a copy of your documents on hand is usually a smart move.
 Follow the below steps to change the default SSH port.

 To start with, use this command to make a backup:

 The file is duplicated in the same directory using this command.
 The default SSH port number has to be changed next.
 In any editor, open the ssh_config file.
 Enter the next command now: